False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Threats on End-User Level

 \section{Threats on End-User Level}

 The increase in complexity along with the bi-directional communication provoked by renewable energy management systems and advanced metering infrastructure at the end-user level opens up several security vulnerabilities within ADSs \cite{Rashed_Mohassel_Fung_Mohammadi_Raahemifar_2014}.
-In this view, we present the FDI threats on end-user level as in Table \ref{tab:enduserthreats}.
+In this view, we present the FDI threats on end-user level as in Tables \ref{tab:enduserthreats} and .\ref{tab:enduseramithreats}.